 Medical Records Retention Laws by State (2026 Guide)

 Medical records retention laws determine how long hospitals, doctors, and other healthcare providers must keep your health information on file.
-These laws vary significantly from state to state, with retention periods ranging from 3 years in Wyoming to 20 years for hospitals in Massachusetts.
+These laws vary significantly from state to state, from no state-mandated period at all in Wyoming to 26 years for hospitals in Washington.

 This guide covers every state's requirements, federal rules under HIPAA and Medicare, special rules for minors and deceased patients, your rights as a patient, and what happens when records are destroyed.